system-transparency/stfe/doc/api.md

 The submission may also not be accepted if the second-level domain name exceeded its rate limit.
-By coupling every add-leaf request to a second-level domain, it becomes more difficult to spam the log.
+By coupling every add-leaf request to a second-level domain, it becomes more difficult to spam logs.
 You would need an excessive number of domain names.
 This becomes costly if free domain names are rejected.

-The log does not publish domain-name to key bindings because key management is more complex than that.
+Logs don't publish domain-name to key bindings because key management is more complex than that.

 Public logging should not be assumed to have happened until an